 Seven Story Palace

 Built-in 1762 AD named ''DurgaRatna" from the text stuck on its entrance gate.
 However, it has eventually been renamed and become famous as the Seven Story Palace.
 Strategically placed and impressively built, this palace is of extreme historical importance and is still regarded as a model of architecture.
 With 5 feet thick walls and towering seven stories above the streets, the palace was built to withstand the strongest of forces.
 King Prithvi Narayan Shah used this fortress to plan and organize his unification campaign from.
 A testimony to its historical significance is that it was in this palace that King Rana Bahadur Shah welcomed the British representative, Mr. William Kirkpatrick, in 1793, just after the war between Nepal and China.
 In addition, here, in 1816 AD, King Gribanyoddha received a letter of credential from Mr. E. Gardner, the first representative of the UK to visit Nepal.

 Rangamahal (The palace of Malla King)

-This four story palace is known as Garadghar.
-It is situated facing the Seven Story palace and is believed that the King Prithivi Narayan Shah built itin 1762 as a Tilingaghar( Store of weapens).
-Featuring a unique Nepalese architect of Pagodastyle, it stands majestically in the town and remains at the centre of attractionfor the visitors.
+This four-story palace is known as Garadhghar.
+It is situated facing the Seven Story palace and is believed that the King Prithvi Narayan Shah built it in 1762 as a Tilingaghar( Store of weapons).
+Featuring a unique Nepalese architect of Pagoda style, it stands majestically in the town and remains at the center of attraction for the visitors.